kimani-mbuguah/Currency-Converter/README.md

 * Launch the app by entering the url localhost/"application folder name"/index.html or
 * 127.0.0.1/"installation directory"/index.html

-## Help

-Any advise for common problems or issues.

 ## Authors
 Kimani Mbuguah
 kimanimbuguah@gmail.com